-Reception: Entrance via the reception doors which will be manned by a member of staff between 8.45am and 8.55am.
-The school bell sounds at 8.50am to indicate the opening of doors into school.
-Doors will then close at 8.55am, children arriving after the doors have closed MUST enter via the school office, no child will be allowed to enter via the reception door after 8.55am as classroom registers are then closed.
+Children will enter school between 8.45am and 8.55am.
+The school bell sounds at 8.45am to indicate the opening of doors into school.
+Doors will then close at 8.55am, children arriving after the doors have closed MUST enter via the school office, no child will be allowed to enter via the classroom door after 8.55am as classroom registers are then closed.